 Furthermore it invites us to consider how we might sensitise ourselves to the needs of seemingly diffuse and disparate, yet intensely related issues and concerns, such as identity and environment?
 How might we do this better and what is that we need in order to do so?
 Knowledge, imagination, generosity, tenacity, new ways of working/seeing or hearing, abilities to affect or mobilise change, abilities to reset, withdraw and reboot?
 Such are the questions that will be attempted.
 We cordially invite you to join us but we can only guarantee that we will leave with more questions than we start with.

-After the symposium, delegates are invited to stay with us for the launch of TCCE’s new report documenting our recently completed national pilot project, National Academics and Creatives Exchange (The Exchange), funded by ACE and HEFCE between 2015 – 2017.
+After the symposium, delegates are invited to stay with us for the launch of TCCE’s new report Revealing Collaborative Values that documented our recently completed project, National Academics and Creatives Exchange (The Exchange), funded by ACE and HEFCE between 2015 – 2017.

 If you are a TCCE member and would like to book, please contact us at email@example.com